Olav Bruin - Architect & Creative Director, Atelier Nomadic

 ATELIER NOMADIC is an architecture and landscape design studio that specializes in biophilic architecture and regenerative landscape design.
 The studio has been honoured with several prestigious international awards including the Architecture Master Prize, International Architecture Award, Design for Asia Award and the UNESCO Prix Versailles.

-We began working with Atelier Nomadic in late 2019; a natural choice for us in collaborating on the design of our bamboo eco-hotel given the studio’s extensive knowledge of working with bamboo, and of Sri Lanka.
+We began working with Atelier Nomadic in late 2019; a natural choice for the design of a bamboo eco-hotel given the studio’s extensive knowledge of working with bamboo, and of Sri Lanka.
+Olav Bruin is a bamboo pioneer who knows all too well the challenges and the magic of working with this tropical timber.

 Olav Bruin, Architect